Azure/AzureStack-QuickStart-Templates/README.md

 You can use all kind of template functions within your deployment template.
 You can find a description of these template functions here: https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-functions/

 To ensure that the templates that you create will deploy to both Microsoft Azure and Microsoft Azure Stack Development Kit, you must be aware of a couple of limitations related to Azure Resource Manager in the Microsoft Azure Stack Development Kit.
-Some functions of Azure Resource Manager are not yet available in this Technical Preview release of Microsoft Azure Stack.
+Some functions of Azure Resource Manager are not yet available in this  release of Microsoft Azure Stack.

-The following template functions are not available in Microsoft Azure Stack Technical Preview yet.
+The following template functions are not available in Microsoft Azure Stack Development Kit yet.

  * skip
  * take